 Where to watch today’s Ontario election announcements

-The first Sunday and day five of the Ontario election campaign is expected to be a quiet one.
+Voters can expect announcements on housing and affordability on day six of the Ontario election campaign trail.

-Some of the major party leaders will visit various parts of the province on Mother's Day, but announcements will be scarce.

 The main announcements will be streamed live on CTVNewsToronto.ca and on the CTV News app.